Learning Interpretable Models with Causal Guarantees: Introduction

-Finally, there has been a wide range of work using an uninterpretable oracle model $f^*$ to guide the learning of an interpretable model~\cite{lakkaraju2017interpretable,bastani2017interpreting,verma2018programmatically,frosst2017distilling,bastani2018verifiable}.
+There has also been work using interpretability to identify causal issues in learned predictive models~\citep{caruana2015intelligible,ribeiro2016model,bastani2017interpreting}.
+However, there is currently no way to fix these causal issues except by having an expert manually correct the model.
+There has been a wide range of work using an uninterpretable oracle model $f^*$ to guide the learning of an interpretable model~\citep{lakkaraju2017interpretable,bastani2017interpreting,verma2018programmatically,frosst2017distilling,bastani2018verifiable}.
 Our work is the first to leverage this approach in the context of learning causal models.

+Finally, there has been recent work on empirically evaluating the interpretability of different model families~\citep{doshi2017towards}.
+Since our framework can be applied to any interpretable supervised learning algorithm, a user can first use these approaches to choose a suitable interpretable supervised learning algorithm, and then use our framework to convert this algorithm to an algorithm for estimating ITEs.
+Furthermore, there has been work jointly optimizing interpretability and performance ~\citep{lage2018human}; we believe it is possible to integrate their approach with ours, but we leave this possibility to future work.